 About HAPCOA

-HAPCOA, the Hispanic American Police Command Officers Association, established in 1973, is the oldest and largest association in the U.S. of Hispanic American command officers from law enforcement and criminal justice agencies at the municipal, county, state and federal levels.
-With members in hundreds of agencies across the United States and Puerto Rico, many of whom are active in local chapters, HAPCOA is a national organization with a local presence.
+Founded in 1973, the Hispanic American Police Command Officers Association (HAPCOA) is the oldest and largest association of Hispanic American command officers serving in law enforcement and criminal justice agencies at the municipal, county, state and federal levels.
+With members across the United States and Puerto Rico, including active local chapters, HAPCOA maintains both a strong national presence and deep local engagement.

 Our Mission

-HAPCOA grant programs are approximately 95% federally-funded.
-The annual national training symposium is made possible through corporate sponsorships and registration fees.
-All other initiatives rely exclusively on membership support – i.e., annual dues.
+HAPCOA programs are primarily federally funded (approximately 95%).
+The national symposium is made possible through corporate sponsorships and registrations fees, while other initiatives depend on the commitment and support of HAPCOA’s membership.

 HAPCOA Past Presidents